 Tea tree oil has natural antibacterial and anti-fungal properties that are especially helpful in treating dandruff or seborrheic dermatitis caused by a yeast-like fungus called Malassezia.

 Apple Cider Vinegar

-Another popular treatment for dandruff is apple cider vinegar (ACV).
-ACV has natural antibacterial and antifungal properties that help treat a dry itchy scalp without harsh chemicals.
 ACV has a low pH due to malic acid.
-This creates an acidic environment that helps destroy seborrheic dermatitis causing fungus.
+This creates an acidic environment that may help destroy seborrheic dermatitis causing fungus.

 Herbal Hair Tea Rinses